ACAN

 Future

-After the app is publicly launched, we'll be tracking the app's engagement and revenue KPI's in the first 30, 60, 90 days of launch.
+Once the product launches, the client will track the app's engagement and revenue KPI's in the first 30, 60, 90 days.